Minmarnko/NLP_Fortune_Teller_Project/README.md

 Suggestions for improvement included the desire for **longer, more detailed readings**, especially for **emotionally complex** or **ambiguous questions**.

-Certainly!
-Below is a comprehensive explanation of the **model deployment** section, incorporating your usage of **Flask** for local deployment, along with instructions to include a **sample web image**.

----

 ## 8. Model Deployment

 The AI-powered Tarot reading system was deployed locally via a **Flask-based web application**, providing a seamless, interactive experience for users.
 The system allows users to input their **birthdate** and **question** and generates a **personalized Tarot reading** based on their input.
 The app uses **sentiment analysis** and **zodiac sign-based personalization** to ensure the generated readings are contextually relevant and emotionally resonant.